jfantou/ata_it_api/README.md

 You will find some informations to use the API.

+## Launch API

+This API is an spring boot application using MAVEN, you can use a maven command line to launch it: mvn spring-boot:run

+Or if you use an IDE like intellij you can launch directly on it.

 ## SWAGGER

 You can find the URL at this URL: http://localhost:8080/swagger-ui/index.html